Detroit delays bond sale related to bankruptcy exit

 Detroit privately placed $275 million of variable-rate bonds with Barclays Capital to finance its Dec.
 10 exit from the biggest-ever U.S. municipal bankruptcy.
 As part of the city's U.S. Bankruptcy Court-approved plan, that debt was due to be sold in the U.S. municipal market in a fixed-rate mode by May 9.
 The deal will mark the city's first post-bankruptcy public bond sale.

-John Naglick, the city's deputy chief financial officer, said Barclays and Detroit finalized an agreement late last week for a 90-day extension requested by the city.
+John Naglick, the city's chief deputy finance director, said Barclays and Detroit finalized an agreement late last week for a 90-day extension requested by the city.
 Detroit asked for the delay while awaiting final action on the Michigan bill and the completion of a fiscal 2014 audit by May 31, he said, adding that the public bond sale should occur no later than Aug.
 7.

 Proceeds from the privately placed bonds were earmarked for retiring a prior $120 million Barclays loan to the city, to pay certain creditor claims from the bankruptcy and to finance city improvements.